martinohanlon/MinecraftInteractiveAstroPi/README.rst

 The Minecraft Interactive Astro Pi, is part of SpaceCRAFT, a winning entry in the AstroPi competition.

-SpaceCRAFT was conceived by Hannah Belshaw, from Cumnor House Girl’s School, created by Martin O'Hanlon, `<Stuff about="code" />`_.
+SpaceCRAFT was conceived by Hannah Belshaw, from Cumnor House Girl’s School, created by Martin O'Hanlon, `Stuff about="code"`_.

 Pre-requisites
 ==============